 The government introduced shared parental leave in April 2015, but while 285,000 couples are eligible each year, take-up is estimated to be as low as 2 per cent.
 The financial implications are thought to be partly to blame because although you can share 37 weeks of pay entitlement (at a maximum of £145.18 a week), fathers are not entitled to six weeks at 90 per cent pay.

-Many companies offer more generous packages, but fail to publicise their arrangements.
-Ms Swinson said that forcing big companies to be more transparent would give them an incenitive to improve their offer.
+Many companies offer more generous packages but fail to publicise their arrangements.
+Ms Swinson said that forcing big companies to be more transparent would give them an incentive to improve their offer.

 She said: “Each year 54,000 women lose their jobs because of pregnancy and maternity discrimination, and men cite concern about negative treatment in the workplace as a significant barrier to taking shared parental leave.

 “Asking large companies to publish information about their parental leave and pay policy is a simple, light-touch regulatory change that would have significant benefits.
 Greater transparency would reduce the risk of discrimination in the recruitment process and encourage employers to improve their parental pay policies.”